AdobeDocs/experience-manager-cloud-service.en/help/screens-cloud/creating-content/manage-publish.md

     ![](/help/screens-cloud/assets/create-content/managepub-2.png)

     >[!NOTE]
-    >Click **+ Include Children** from the action bar and un-check all the options to publish all the modules in your project and click Add to publish.
-By default, all the boxes will be checked and you will have to manually un-check the boxes to publish all the modules in your project.
+    >Click **Include Children** from the action bar and un-check all the options to publish all the modules in your project and click Add to publish.
+By default, all the boxes are checked and you have to manually un-check the boxes to publish all the modules in your project.

 1. After selecting the channel from the **Manage Publication** wizard, click on **Publish** to publish the channel.